Tight Homes, Trapped Air:

 Here's the building science that creates the tension.

 Lawrence Berkeley National Laboratory research confirms that tightening a building envelope improves thermal performance and blocks outdoor pollutants from entering.
 But that same tightness increases indoor concentrations of pollutants generated inside the home.
 VOCs off-gassing from cabinetry.
 Formaldehyde from engineered wood products.
 Phthalates from vinyl flooring.
 Flame retardants from upholstery foam.
 In a leaky house, these compounds dilute through natural air exchange.
-In a high-performance envelope, they accumulate and stay trapped inside, threatening the health of home occupants.
+In a high-performance envelope, they accumulate.

 Winter sharpens the problem.
-Windows sealed against the cold, the furnace recirculating the same air, and mechanical ventilation, when it's running at all, unable to keep up with indoor sources.
+Windows sealed against the cold, the furnace cycling conditioned air through the same ductwork, fresh air exchange near zero.
 EPA research documented indoor pollutant levels two to five times higher than outdoor concentrations, and that data measured conventional construction.
 High-performance envelopes concentrate pollutants further.

 A Lawrence Berkeley study of homes with code-required ventilation found the mechanical fans operating in only one of four residences.
 The systems were installed.
 They just weren't running.
 The gap between designed performance and actual performance is where indoor air quality fails.